Governance

 The Chairman is responsible for overseeing the running of the Board, ensuring that no individual or group dominates the Board’s decision-making and ensuring the Non-executive Directors are properly briefed on matters.
 The Chairman has overall responsibility for corporate governance matters in the Group and works with the Executive Directors to implement the strategy of the Board and manage the day-to-day business activities of the Group.

 The Board has established Audit and Remuneration Committee with formally delegated duties and responsibilities.
-Dr Sue Foden chairs the Remuneration Committee and the Audit Committee.
+Dr Alan Barge chairs the Remuneration Committee and Dr Sue Foden chairs the Audit Committee.

 Due to the size of the Group, the Directors have decided that issues concerning the nomination of directors will be dealt with by the Board rather than a committee but will regularly reconsider whether a nominations committee is required.